Contributors: Jo Jones, Melissa Atwater, Anthony Justice Williams, Letina Hall, Deana Taylor, Tracie Hamilton-Alston, and Dena Hawkins.

 How have you experienced racism towards yourself or others?
 How did it make you feel?

-Has anyone ever assume something about you because of the color or your skin?
+Has anyone ever assumed something about you because of the color or your skin?
+If so, explain.

 Why do you think racism exists in today’s society?
 How do you think it will affect your future?